-The current state of a Channel.
+It depends on the current state of a channel.
 Possible values include:

 - Deleting.
-The Channel is being deleted.
-No updates or streaming is allowed in this state.
+The channel is being deleted.
+No updates or streaming are allowed during this state.

 Channel state Portal UI indicators Billed?
 Starting Starting No (transient state) Running Ready (no programs running)